canonical/certification-docs/MAAS_Advanced_Network_Installation_And_Configuration_Scripted.rst

     $ sudo apt dist-upgrade

 #.
 If desired, install X11 and your preferred desktop environment.
 This
-   will enable you to use the MAAS server computer itself to access the MAAS web UI.
+   will enable you to use the MAAS computer itself to access the MAAS web UI.
 You can skip this step if your MAAS server will be accessed remotely.
 If in doubt, don't install X11 and a desktop environment.
 You can always install it later if you discover it's necessary.
 In most